drshahizan/python-web/selenium/SamVerse/readme.md

 </table>
 <h2>About Selenium</h2>
 <br>
 Selenium is an open-source software suite of browser automation tools for controlling web browsers through programs and performing browser automation.
-It is widely used for testing web applications, automating repetitive tasks, and scraping data from websites.
+It is widely used for testing web applications, automating repetitive tasks, and scraping data from websites.<br>
 Python, C#, Java, Perl, Ruby, and JavaScript are just a few of the scripting languages that are supported by the open source automation testing tool Selenium.
 One can select the script in accordance with the application that needs to be tested.
 In addition, it is a Python library and utility for automating a variety of operations in web browsers.
 Web scraping is one method for obtaining relevant data and information that would not otherwise be available.
 <h2>Results</h2>